kristuff/P1TRE/README.md

     while(true) learn && try &2>/dev/null
     ```

     > Point of view: I really think being myself a newbie.
 More I learn, more I understand that I am a newbie.
-I'm ranked higher than some experts THM.
+I'm ranked higher than some experts on THM.
 Am I better than them?
 Obviously no.

 ## Footer v13.37